neurolingo-lab/syntax-FT/docs/Data Analysis/Analysis Procedure.md

 # Rough outline of planned analyses

+### Metrics of choice

+FT Response:

+Two options are seen in the literature.
+The SNR ($\frac{\mu_i}{\mu_{i-k, \dots , i-1, i+1,  \dots , i+k}}$, or the mean at bin $i$ divided by the mean of the neighboring bins with a possible skipped set of neighbors) and the Z-scored baseline-corrected metric used by Lochy et al 2015.
+The latter metric is not commonly used at all, and I've only seen it in the Olaf Hauk reproduction of that work with English stimuli and source localization.
+Based on the prevalence we will use the SNR.

+Significant difference of FT response:

+Cluster-based permutation tests are very well-established in the literature and provide a good way of comparing the difference of two sets of epochs against a bootstrapped null distribution.
+We will use these tests to establish where we can see significant differences **between different conditions for the same FFT bin, either a tag or IM**.

 ### Visual Word Form Area (VWFA)

 - In one-word (1W) task:
   - Compute SNR in word and non-word conditions for each source
-  - Candidate areas have a **SNR ratio of Word:Non-Word > 1** with substantially (meaning TBD) and significantly more activation in the word condition
+  - Candidate areas have a **SNR ratio of Word:Non-Word > 1** with significantly more activation in the word condition
   - Putative VWFA selected based on this ratio and anatomical location
   - Key question: **Which regions are selectively showing FT responses to words only?**
     - Secondary question: Does the tag of the non-word (F1/F2) affect SNR ratio?